How to Harden WordPress – Advanced Steps

 The wp-admin folder is the backend of a WordPress site, and it is a common target for attackers.
 Access to this folder should be restricted to trusted users only.
 Strong passwords should be required for login.
 Additionally, two-factor authentication and IP blocking can be used to further enhance security.

 In conclusion, hardening your WordPress site is essential to ensure its security and protect it from potential attacks.
 By following the steps outlined in this article, you can significantly improve the security of your WordPress site, and reduce the risk of it being compromised.
-If you have any questions about our WordPress hosting services, feel free to contact our customer service by phone at +852 3959 1800 or via email at cs@dataplugs.com.
+If you have any questions about our WordPress hosting services, feel free to contact our customer service by email at cs@dataplugs.com.